decyphir/STLRom/README.md

 ## Compilation

-STLRom is written in C++ with no special dependencies.
-It can be built with Cmake:
+STLRom is written in C++ with Python bindings using pybind11.
+Python 3.10 or higher is recommended.
+To compile, run
 ```
 cd build
 cmake ..